jrehor/kcc/README.md

 **Practice:**

 This is your first, and a tough one.
-Try not to type any new computer programs into your binary computer terminal.
+Try not to type any new computer programs into your local binary computer terminal.
 Just join us in celebrating life, for a short 5 minutes.

 -------------------

 You managed to do that, so we have some spare entropy for some more source code, so push on.

 ### remarks on parlance